PN-Tester/pn-tester.github.io/_posts/2025-08-11-Neutralizing-Kernel-DMA-Protection.md

 tags: [DMA, Pentest, Physical, Hardware]
 mermaid: true
 image:
-  path : "/assets/img/DMAReaper/demo.jpg"
+  path : "/assets/img/DMAReaper/LOGO.png"
-  src : "/assets/img/DMAReaper/demo.jpg"
+  src : "/assets/img/DMAReaper/LOGO.png"
 ---

-This post is about pre-boot DMA attacks against modern windows targets during physical pentest scenarios using the [PCILeech firmware](https://github.com/ufrisk/pcileech-fpga/) and a suitable FPGA board.
+_This post is about pre-boot DMA attacks against modern windows targets during physical pentest scenarios using the [PCILeech firmware](https://github.com/ufrisk/pcileech-fpga/) and a suitable FPGA board._

+During a physical pentest against a simulated stolen laptop, one of the main objectives is finding a way to modify UEFI configuration such that we can enable a Direct Memmory Access (DMA) attack.
+In modern times, attackers will commonly face hardened laptops which have a multitude of firmware countermeasures enabled by default.
+Additionally, most modern laptops implement hardware encryption in the form of BitLocker, and use a TPM to track changes to the pre-boot configuration.
+This makes modification of certain UEFI settings without triggering BitLocker recovery a non-trivial challenge.
+There are some existing solutions to these issues.

 The [FirstStrike](https://github.com/PN-Tester/FirstStrike) approach is to leave "DMA Protection" and "Intel VT-d" features enabled in BIOS, opting only to disabled "Intel VT-x" or "Virtualization Technology" when this settings can be controlled without triggering BitLocker Recovery.

 The attack then injects a modified [PCILeech](https://github.com/ufrisk/pcileech) kernel module during pre-boot which detonates automatically from within ntoskernel.exe once the OS is loaded.
-This approach works despite OS level Kernel DMA protection being enabled, but there are several limitations.
+This technique works despite OS level Kernel DMA protection being enabled, but there are several limitations.

 ### Caveats
 In some recent UEFI implementation, Intel VT-x cannot be disabled while VT-d is enabled (the option is greyed out).
-Additionally, sometimes VT-x cannot be disabled without turning off Virtualization based BIOS Security, which will sometimes trigger BitLocker recovery.
+Additionally, sometimes VT-x cannot be disabled without turning off Virtualization based BIOS Security, which itself can trigger BitLocker recovery.
 Finally, during a real physical pentest, you may encounter a target protected by a BIOS password on hardware for which no known BIOS password bypass technique exists.

-Furthermore, the FirstStrike shellcode only works at this time against windows 10 targets.
+Furthermore, the FirstStrike shellcode only works at against targets running windows 10.
 There is no public solution against Windows 11, and windows 10 is soon to be retired.

-We need an alternative method to disable Kernel DMA protection for these circumstances.
+We need an alternative method to disable Kernel DMA protection for these circumstances!

 ### Initial Setup
 Before we continue, lets check our windows target and make sure that Kernel DMA Protection is indeed enabled.